Can Intermittent Fasting Cause Hair Loss?

 Intermittent fasting, or IF as it's often called, is a popular weight loss strategy used by people who don't want to or aren't ready to make significant changes to their diet.
 IF involves a shift in your typical eating schedule, making it more approachable for people trying to lose weight.
 IF is an extremely popular form of weight loss, but can this popular diet cause hair loss?

-Read on to learn more about IF, how it might affect your hair growth cycle and the best products to combat thinning hair naturally.
+Read on to learn more about IF, how it might affect your hair — plus, the best products to encourage thicker, fuller looking hair.

 Understanding Intermittent Fasting